Substance Use Recovery & Treatment for Women

 Family Therapy

 In many instances, family therapy can help create a safe, accepting environment for the person using to return to after treatment.
 It can also begin the healing process in contentious relationships.
-One study found that family therapy was “an effective component for women in an outpatient substance abuse treatment program.”2
+One study found that family therapy was “an effective component for women in an outpatient substance use treatment program.”2

 Get Help Today